vadimcn/codelldb/MANUAL.md

 ```
 - "from" prefixes may contain shell globs (`?`, `*`, `[abc]`, `[!abc]`).
 If you need to
 use one of the meta-characters verbatim, enclose it in brackets (`[?]` matches `?`).
-- "to" prefixes may be null, which will cause CodeLLDB to ignore source paths of the matching files.
+- "to" prefixes may be null, which will cause CodeLLDB to ignore the matching files.

 # Debugger Features